MicroStrategy/rest-api-docs/docs/common-workflows/manage-cube-objects/create-a-cube-object.md

 ---
-title: Workflow Sample - Create a Cube Object and Publish it
+title: Workflow sample - Create a cube object and publish it
-sidebar_label: Create a Cube Object
+sidebar_label: Create a cube object
 description: This workflow sample demonstrates how to create a new cube object through the Modeling service and publish it through Library server.
 ---